 Patrick is a portfolio manager at Perpetua Investment Managers.
 He has spent the last 18 years in the investments industry as investment analyst, portfolio manager, private equity executive and head of research equities at Syfrets, Old Mutual Asset Managers, Mntungwa Investments, Vunani Fund Managers and currently Perpetua Investment Managers.
 On behalf of clients, he has also managed pension funds, policyholder funds, unit trusts, medical aid funds, charity funds and various savings assets.
 Other professional roles include numerous directorships at companies in South Africa.

 Rian le Roux

 Rian has a B Econ (Hons) and is Head of Old Mutual Investment Group South Africa (OMIGSA) : Macrosolutions and Economic Research unit.
 He is responsible for macro economic research undertaken by OMIGSA.
 After graduating, Rian was with the SA Reserve Bank before joining Old Mutual’s Economic Research Unit.

 Maureen holds a Bachelor of commerce degree from University of Limpopo with Economics and Mathematical statistics as major courses.
 Postgraduate studies include an Honours degree in Economics and a Masters degree in Econometrics, both obtained at the University of Pretoria.
 She joined Public Investment Corporation (PIC) in 2006.
-As an Economist, she is responsible for economic research, macro forecasts as well as the investment strategy.
+As an Economist, she was responsible for economic research, macro forecasts as well as the investment strategy.
 The previous position held was at the South African Reserve Bank as an Economist in the Macro models division.

 She joined the adjudicator’s panel of Nedbank and Old Mutual Budget Speech competition in 2009.
 She enjoys marking the essays as it makes her tap into the versatile thinking of current students.
+Maureen is currently private.